Joi/phd-dissertation/README.md

 To Yuka Sasaki, Stephanie Strom and Mika Tanaka for their help on helping me pull this dissertation together.

-To David Weinberger for ``The final edit.''
+To David Weinberger for "The final edit."

 To Sean Bonner, Danese Cooper, Ariel Ekblaw, Pieter Franken, Mizuko Ito, Mike Linksvayer, Pip Mothersill, Diane Peters, Deb Roy and Jeffrey Shapard for their feedback on various parts of the dissertation.